Graduate Student Transportation Grant

 You are eligible if:

-- You are a fully-enrolled, degree-seeking, on-campus student in good standing with your program (registration is not required during the summer).
+- You are a fully-enrolled, degree-seeking, student in good standing with your program (registration is not required during the summer).

 - You have not received a Graduate Student Transportation Grant in the past.
 You may only receive the Graduate Student Transportation Grant once.

-- You must provide evidence that you are presenting your dissertation research at a regional, national, or international academic conference or professional society meeting.
+- You must provide evidence that you are presenting your dissertation/thesis research at a regional, national, or international academic conference or professional society meeting.
 Such proof should consist of a notification from the conference or professional society giving the time and date of the presentation or a copy of the official letter of invitation or program announcement verifying your presentation.

 How to Apply